The Reality of Living on Vieques Island

-So, on this island of no hurry, there may not be the best of shops but there is the best of beaches.
+So, on this island of no hurry, there may not be the best of shops but there are the best beaches.

-There may not be a fancy nightlife but there is the best local fare and flare, amazing sunsets and interesting company.
+There may not be fancy nightlife but there is the best local fare and flair, amazing sunsets and interesting company.
 You may have to wait for things but who cares, there is plenty to keep you occupied in the meantime.

 If you can’t find it in yourself to relax or are in too much of a hurry to allow people time for a quick chat.
 If replacing high-end perfumes with products that go by the name of “Off!” makes you cringe.

 If you can’t bear the thought of throwing a still kicking lobster on the BBQ or giving up your favourite wine bar in favour of kicking your shoes off to enjoy a chilled beer on the beach at sunset; maybe island life isn’t for you.

 But I bet secretly you are shaking your head right now saying “Yes it is, I want to be there!”